litmining/labelbuddy-annotations/_sources/overview.md

 displays.AnnotationsDisplay(
     connection.execute(
-        "select * from detailed_annotation order by project limit 5;"
+        "select * from detailed_annotation where label_name not like '%discard%' order by project limit 5;" ).fetchall()
-    ).fetchall()
 )
 ```